priyojitDas/LADDER/README.md

 \`-- lad.bw

-Please make sure the data directory is structured as above with the assembly name 🡪 centrotelo.bed (this is a bed file of any regions you wish to exclude ex. telomeres and centromeres), dna_sequence, genomic_features and lad_features directories.
+Please make sure the data directory is structured as above with the assembly name 🡪 centrotelo.bed (this is a bed file of any regions you wish to exclude, such as telomeres and centromeres), dna_sequence, genomic_features and lad_features directories.
 The genomic_features contains the gene density, LINE1 density and SINE density bigwigs (files should have these exact same names!) specific to the genome.
 And finally, the lad_features directory has the cell-type non-specific lamina associated domain file for the genome.

 **Training**